Stevenson University

-Stevenson University is a private university in Baltimore County, Maryland with two campuses, one in Stevenson and one in Owings Mills.
+Stevenson University is a private university in Baltimore County, Maryland, United States, with two campuses, one in Stevenson and one in Owings Mills.
 The university enrolls approximately 3,615 undergraduate and graduate students.
 Formerly known as Villa Julie College, the name was changed to Stevenson University in 2008.

 History

 Founding

 Stevenson University was founded in Maryland as Villa Julie College in 1947 by the Roman Catholic women's religious order Sisters of Notre Dame de Namur as a one-year school training women to become medical secretaries.
 The college was named for Saint Julie Billiart, foundress of the Sisters of Notre Dame.

 Stevenson's Greenspring Valley campus is in the Green Spring Valley area within northwestern portion of Baltimore County.
 It is located on the 60 acre former estate of the George Carroll Jenkins family.
 The estate's name was "Seven Oaks", a reference to huge old oak trees planted on the property.
 They were thought to mark a traditional Lenni Lenape burial ground.
 One of these seven oaks still survived on campus until August 2007, when it was deemed potentially hazardous and cut down.